 One thing all naturals should achieve on their journey is learning how to effectively moisturize their natural hair.
 If you want your curls to flourish and stay manageable, you’ll have to ensure that your hair has the proper moisture when it’s needed.

 A common problem among naturals is dealing with dry hair.
-I decided to come up with 5 ways you can effectively moisturize your natural hair, so your curls can remain healthy overall.
-Keep reading to check out these methods and find ways to incorporate them into your current natural hair regimen.
+I decided to come up with 5 ways you can effectively moisturize your natural hair so your curls can remain healthy.
+Keep reading to check out these tips and incorporate them into your current regimen.

 Deep Conditioning for Moisture